GrzegorzOpara/kindle-to-notion-fe/README.md

 ### Prerequisites:
 - **Backend service (https://github.com/GrzegorzOpara/kindle-to-notion) up and running on your local machine (http://172.0.0.1:8080)**.
-- Node.js and npm (or yarn) installed on your system.
+- Node.js and npm installed on your system.
 - A Notion account with a database created for storing book information.
 - A Notion API key.